michaelskyba/tunnel/README.md

 After running ``new_cards``, you will see that ``0x2.5x0x1617249600`` (where ``x``s are tabs) is added.
-The first 0 is the repetition number, the 2.5 is the easiness factor, the second 0 is the inter-repetition interval, and the epoch time is the that of the last review.
+The first 0 is the repetition number, the 2.5 is the easiness factor, the second 0 is the inter-repetition interval, and the epoch time is that of the last review.
 Since there haven't been any reviews for new cards, the date is set to an arbitrary past date.
 As you review your cards, these values will be updated.
 If you want to modify a card's front or backside, feel free to edit the first two values (front and back), but never touch any of